-Child and Youth Mental Health Practitioner Responses: Do you agree or disagree that the following reasons make it difficult to plan ahead
+Child and Youth Mental Health Practitioner Responses:

+Do you agree or disagree that the following reasons make it difficult to plan ahead for services that youth with mental health problems will require after turning 19?

 "If you look at age of onset for mental health disorders, the peak of onset is 16- to 25-yearsold.
 And right in the middle of that, we say 'Okay, you're moving from the child system at 18 to the adult system.'
 What we see in CYMH in terms of teams and accessibility is very different than what we see in the adult system, and there are big breakdowns and kids get lost and you can't transition them."